1888 United States presidential election: Results

 Results by county indicating the percentage lead of each candidate in each county.
 Shades of blue are for Cleveland (Democratic), shades of red are for Harrison (Republican), and shades of green are for Streeter (Union Labor).

 36.3% of the voting age population and 80.5% of eligible voters participated in the election.

 The election focused on the swing states of New York, New Jersey, Connecticut, and Harrison's home state of Indiana.
 Harrison and Cleveland split these four states, with Harrison winning by means of notoriously fraudulent balloting in New York and Indiana.
 Meanwhile, Cleveland won every state in the south via the disenfranchisement of much of the Southern black voter base.
 The Republicans won in twenty-six of the forty-four largest cities outside of the Southern United States.

 Had Cleveland won his home state, he would have won the electoral vote by an electoral count of 204–197 (201 electoral votes were needed for victory in 1888).
 Instead, Cleveland became the third of only five candidates—all Democrats—to obtain a plurality or majority of the popular vote but lose their respective presidential elections (Andrew Jackson in 1824, Samuel J. Tilden in 1876, Al Gore in 2000, and Hillary Clinton in 2016).
+However, Tilden was the only one of these to win of a majority of the popular vote.

 Cleveland bested Harrison in the popular vote by slightly more than ninety thousand votes (0.8%), though that margin was only made possible by massive disenfranchisement and voter suppression of hundreds of thousands of Republican blacks in the South, as was noted by Republican politicians at the time.

 Harrison won the Electoral College by a 233–168 margin, largely by virtue of his 1.09% win in Cleveland's home state of New York.